 - Content Strategy Guide: user needs are woven through the guide with accessibility standards covered in the Guidelines and standards checklist.

-- Content Guide: a supporting resource for online content authors, accessibility is covered throughout the Guide and covered in more detail in Accessibility and Inclusivity.
-The Guide also aligns with WCAG criteria 3.1.5 (Level AAA) in providing advice for the creation of readable online content - see Readability.
+- Style Manual: a supporting resource for online content authors, accessibility is covered throughout the Manual and covered in more detail in Inclusive language.
+The manual also aligns with WCAG criteria 3.1.5 (Level AAA) in providing advice for the creation of readable online content.